fairDataSociety/FaVe/README.md

 collection itself.
 While adding documents in FaVe we calculate nearest neighbours.
 These are then stored in a key-value store in fairOS-dfs with unique key as identifiers.

-Under the hood, everything is store in SWARM via fairOS-dfs.
+Under the hood, everything is stored in SWARM via fairOS-dfs.

 ## Running FaVeDB